 Some examples of legal malpractice cases include the following:

 - Failure to know or apply the law

 - Errors in case planning

 - Missing legal deadlines

 - Failure to communicate

 - Improper withdrawal from a case

 Contact Our Experienced Professional Liability Attorneys Today

-To learn more about pursuing a legal malpractice claim in California, contact the legal malpractice attorneys at Roeca Haas Montes De Oca, LLP.
+To learn more about pursuing a legal malpractice claim in California, contact the legal malpractice attorneys at Roeca Haas Montes De Oca, LLP before the time limit to file a case expires.
 We look forward to meeting with you and discussing your case.